-As of December 31, 2016, we had cash and investments in marketable securities valued at approximately \$389.1 million.
-Also, as of December 31, 2016, we had \$255.1 million in debt, including \$250.0 million in principal of senior secured notes and \$5.1 million of capital lease obligations.
+As of December 31, 2017, we had cash and investments in marketable securities valued at approximately \$353.2 million and had debt of \$250.0 million in principal of senior secured notes.
+In addition, as described above and in Note 14 to our Consolidated Financial Statements, in February 2018, we entered into a collaboration agreement with BMS under which BMS agreed to pay us a non-refundable upfront cash payment of \$1.0 billion and a share purchase agreement under which BMS agreed to purchase \$850.0 million of shares of our common stock.
+The closings under the two agreements, subject to satisfaction of certain closing conditions, are expected to occur during the second quarter of 2018.
 While we believe that our cash position will be sufficient to meet our liquidity requirements through at least the next 12 months, our future capital requirements will depend upon numerous unpredictable factors, including:

-- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners -important examples include Amikacin Inhale and CIPRO Inhale licensed to Bayer; - the commercial launch and sales levels of products marketed by our collaboration partners for which we are entitled to royalties and sales milestones-importantly, the level of success in marketing and selling MOVANTIK[®] by AstraZeneca in the U.S. and ADYNOVATE[®] by Baxalta globally, as well as MOVENTIG[®] (the naloxegol brand name in the EU) by Kirin in the EU; - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success; - the progress, timing, cost and results of our clinical development programs;

-- the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities; - the number of patients, enrollment criteria, primary and secondary endpoints, and the number of clinical studies required by the regulatory authorities in order to consider for approval our drug candidates and those of our collaboration partners; - our general and administrative expenses, capital expenditures and other uses of cash; and - disputes concerning patents, proprietary rights, or license and collaboration agreements that negatively impact our receipt of milestone payments or royalties or require us to make significant payments arising from licenses, settlements, adverse judgments or ongoing royalties.
+- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners -important examples include NKTR-214 in collaboration with BMS, Cipro DPI licensed to Bayer and NKTR-358 licensed to Lilly; - the commercial launch and sales levels of products marketed by our collaboration partners for which we are entitled to royalties and sales milestones-importantly, the level of success in marketing and selling MOVANTIK® by AstraZeneca in the U.S. and ADYNOVATE® by Baxalta globally, as well as MOVENTIG® (the naloxegol brand name in the EU) by Kirin in the EU; - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success; - the progress, timing, cost and results of our clinical development programs; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities; - the number of patients, enrollment criteria, primary and secondary endpoints, and the number of clinical studies required by the regulatory authorities in order to consider for approval our drug candidates and those of our collaboration partners; - · our general and administrative expenses, capital expenditures and other uses of cash; and - disputes concerning patents, proprietary rights, or license and collaboration agreements that negatively impact our receipt of milestone payments or royalties or require us to make significant payments arising from licenses, settlements, adverse judgments or ongoing royalties.